 Pilgrim Coffee grew quickly.
-I grew it to 5,000 active users in around six months.
+I grew it to 5,000 monthly active users in around six months of use.

-During that period, my database provider, Parse, said it would shut down.
-I considered migrating to another platform.
-But it was just too much to handle.
+Pilgrim Coffee belonged to old me, pre-divorce, pre-America me.
+And I was leaving that behind.
 I was too lazy to confront my emotions on the matter, and they got in the way of me making Pilgrim Coffee into something truly great.

-So in early 2017, when Parse shut down for good, I wound it down.
+So in early 2017, when Parse shut down for good, I shut down Pilgrim Coffee.

 Looking around me years later, nothing has filled the space of Pilgrim Coffee.
 I had the perfect platform for a content-driven marketing business that was never built.